sacridini/Awesome-Geospatial/README.md

 * [mapdeck](https://github.com/SymbolixAU/mapdeck) - R interface to Deck.gl and Mapbox.
 * [GeoViews](https://github.com/holoviz/geoviews) - GeoViews is a Python library that makes it easy to explore and visualize any data that includes geographic locations.
 * [xarray_leaflet](https://github.com/davidbrochart/xarray_leaflet) - An xarray extension for tiled map plotting.
+* [bv](https://github.com/daleroberts/bv) - bv is a small tool to quickly view high-resolution multi-band imagery directly in your iTerm 2.

 ## Tools